stephenjhsu/stephenjhsu.github.io/_posts/2019-11-04-Craigslist.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Webscraping Craigslist: Speeding Up the Housing Search"

 description: This is Jekyll and how easy it is to use

-image_header: /assets/img/bg-img/12.jpg
+image_header: /assets/img/bg-img/13.jpg

 pagination:
   enabled: true